Filtered By: Pinoyabroad

 (I’m so happy.
 I can’t explain how I feel.
 It’s a gift from God.
 I thank the UAE government because they once again gave illegals like me a chance to become legal residents once again.)

-Agrade said she’ll focus on her job and save money so that she’ll have something to start a small business with and when goes home. —KBK, GMA Integrated News
+Agrade said she’ll focus on her job and save money so that she’ll have something to start a small business with and when she goes home. —KBK, GMA Integrated News